Mint Hill, North Carolina

-Mint Hill is a suburban town in southeastern Mecklenburg and northwestern Union counties in the U.S. state of North Carolina, it is a major suburb on the outskirts of Charlotte and near the Cabarrus County line.
-The population was 22,722 at the 2010 census.
+Mint Hill is a suburban town in southeastern Mecklenburg and northwestern Union counties in the U.S. state of North Carolina.
+It is a major suburb on the outskirts of Charlotte and near the Cabarrus County line.
+The population was 26,450 at the 2020 census, up from 22,722 in 2010.

+History

+Mint Hill was founded around 1750 by Scotch-Irish pioneers.
+It was the first town created in Mecklenburg County.

+It is not known exactly when Mint Hill received its first charter, but in 1910, town officials gave up the charter so that Mecklenburg County would build a road through Mint Hill.
+Between 1910 and 1971, Mint Hill ran on its own without elected town officials.
+In 1971, Mint Hill decided to become incorporated again.